ortoo/todo-hub-js/README.md

 - A code editor, we recommend [Visual Studio Code](https://code.visualstudio.com/).
 - [Node.js & NPM](https://nodejs.org/en/), npm comes with node, get version 14 at the very least and make sure it is configured in your PATH.
-- The latest version of Typescript, which can be installed globally using `npm install -g typescript` after you have installed npm in the previous step.
 - Yourself and a couple of hours of your time.

 ### Setup